Council members lead the Society and lend their voices and unique insights to decisions that impact Nova Scotia’s legal profession.

 Read Denise’s Bio

-Denise was a member of the CBA NS Equity Committee, the Nova Scotia Police Commission and served as a Mentor with the Dalhousie Women and the Law Mentorship Program and the IB&M Mentorship Program.
+Denise became the Society’s Second-Vice President for Council’s 2020-2021 year, serves on the Complaints Investigative Committee, and previously served on the Society’s Racial Equity Committee.
+She also served on the CBA-NS Equity Committee, on the Nova Scotia Police Commission and she was a mentor with the Dalhousie Women & the Law Mentorship Program and the IB&M Mentorship Program.

 Tilly Pillay QC